OSGeo/grass-website/content/download/conda.en.md

 #### Python

-To use GRASS in Python scripts in the active environment, add the GRASS Python package path to `sys.path`:
+To use GRASS from a Python script in an active conda environment, add the GRASS Python package path to `sys.path`:

 ```python